 Lecture and laboratory.
 Study of natural and experimental rock deformation and the relationships between stress and strain as recorded by geologic structures.
 Prerequisite: GEOL 1001 or GEOL 1005.
 Laboratory fee.

 GEOL 2151.
 History of Life.
 3 Credits.

 A review of the origin of life, the geologic record, and the evolutionary history of the major groups of organisms, including the origin of life and evolution of invertebrates, vertebrates, and plants.
-Prerequisite: GEOL 1001 or GEOL 1002 or BISC 1111– BISC 1112.
 Laboratory fee.
-Same as BISC 2451.
+Prerequisites: GEOL 1001 or GEOL 1002 or BISC 1115 and 1125; and BISC 1116 and BISC 1126.
+(Same as BISC 2451).

 GEOL 2159.
 Geobotanical Ecology of the Central Appalachians.
 4 Credits.

 A multidisciplinary approach to Appalachian ecology involving application of scientific principles from both geology and botany, stressing interrelationships between geological, geochemical, and biological processes.
 Field trips.
 Laboratory fee.
-Prerequisite: GEOL 1001 or GEOL 1005 and BISC 1111– BISC 1112; with permission of instructor.
+Prerequisites: GEOL 1001 or GEOL 1005 and BISC 1115 and 1125; and BISC 1116 and BISC 1126; with permission of instructor.

 GEOL 2190.
 Special Topics in Geology.
 1-3 Credits.

 Topic announced in the Schedule of Classes.
 May be repeated for credit provided the topic differs.